 Summing Up the Best Dog Food for Arthritis and Joint Problems

 Before feeding any of these foods to support healthy joints and aid arthritis pain, it is important to check with your vet.
 You want to be sure that the diet you feed is going to be good for your dog.

 Furthermore, there are a few varieties of prescription dog food for certain issues, so ask your vet if one of these options might benefit your pup.

-Also, ask your vet about your dog’s joints or any lack of mobility or pain you notice he’s feeling.
-These foods listed here provide vitamins and nutrients to help joint pain, but they are not a replacement for medication.
+Also, ask your vet about your dog’s joints or any lack of mobility or joint pain you notice he’s feeling.
+These foods listed here provide vitamins and nutrients to help aid pain, but they are not a replacement for medication.
 Dogs with arthritis are going to do best on medication at the direction of your vet.

 All of the joint health dog foods listed here are dry kibble, and for a dog with arthritis, chewing on crunchy kibble could be a painful process.
 Try softening the food by mixing in a small amount of chicken broth (low sodium!) or water to make it easy for your dog to chew.

-Check with your vet to find out what treatment and diet is right for your dog, and feed him the best to keep him energetic and happy through his whole life!
+Check with your vet to find out what treatment and diet is right for your dog, and feed him the best to keep him energetic, at a healthy body weight, and happy throughout his whole life![wpdatatable id=67]

 Forrest is a lover of dogs, the wild outdoors, deep mysterious conversations… and coffee.
 He is the owner of several websites, including Canine Weekly.
 He resides in Austin, Texas.